mkm02/startup/README.md

 Pushing and pulling in the development environment is incredibly important to do **frequently**.
 It will also require coordination and communication with others to fix merge issues in the workplace.

+NS type of domain record contains information of authoritative name servers that permit me to put records in this DNS server